consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 [note about including schemas by-reference from below.]

-DRP 0.5 implementors MUST support application/json request and response bodies.
+TKTK: DRP 0.5 implementors MUST support application/json request and response bodies.

 [expand endpoints with their failure states]